The Pale Dreamer: Development

-The Pale Dreamer is loosely based on the true story of the neglect and murder of Anne 'Nanny' Naylor by mother and daughter Sarah Metyard and Sarah 'Sally' Metyard in the 1750s.
+The Pale Dreamer is loosely based on the true story of apprentice milliner Anne Naylor, who died at the hands of her employers, Sarah Metyard and her daughter, Sarah 'Sally' Metyard, in Georgian London.
 According to official records, Anne was beaten and starved by the Metyards after attempting to escape.
 Her sister was also murdered by the Metyards.

-Both Metyards were executed by hanging at Surgeon's Hall.
-Countless real reports exist of "a girl’s screams being heard in Farringdon Station since 1758", according to My London's Erica Buist.
+Both Metyards were executed by hanging at Tyburn in 1768.
+Countless reports exist of "a girl’s screams being heard in Farringdon Station" since 1758, according to MyLondon's Erica Buist.

 Reception

-The Daily Telegraph's Helen Brown described The Pale Dreamer as "A clever and courageous character, reminiscent of Katniss Everdeen from The Hunger Games".
-The Bone Season series is an international bestseller, with author Samantha Shannon being compared with JK Rowling.
-The Pale Dreamer "more than sustains Shannon’s usual standard", according to Girl with her Head in a Book.
+The Daily Telegraph's Helen Brown described Paige Mahoney as "a clever and courageous character, reminiscent of Katniss Everdeen from The Hunger Games".
+The Bone Season series is an international bestseller, with author Samantha Shannon being compared to J. K. Rowling.